 Wrap beets in foil and bake them at 400° F for 1 hour or until fork tender.
-(Or you may cook them in boiling water.)
 Cool and slip off the skins.
 Coarsely grate with a grater blade in a food processor or on a box grater.

 In a heavy pot, heat oil or butter over medium heat.
-Sauté onion, carrot and garlic for 5 minutes or until onions are tender and lightly golden.
+Sauté onions, carrots and garlic for 5 minutes or until onions are tender and lightly golden.
 Stir in tomato paste and sugar and cook for 1 minute more.
 Pour in stock and blend well with onion mixture.

 Add cabbage, turnip, celery root and potatoes and simmer for 10 minutes.
 Stir in beets and cook for 5 minutes more.
 Stir in dill and vinegar or lemon juice.
 Season with salt and pepper.

 Serve garnished with sour cream and chopped dill, and pass the pepper mill.